 The analysis results found a significant relationship between the level of disability variable and depression in elderly leprosy survivors.
 These research findings are in line with previous studies that indicate a high degree of disability is one of the factors significantly related (25).
-Due to the limitations experienced, individuals disabilities face a decrease in activity and often encounter rejection from those around them when attempting to engage in social activities.
-This situation can lead to feelings of inferiority as a response to the depression experienced.
-Furthermore, the disabilities faced may result in physical disturbances such as pain, weakness, or changes in body temperature that trigger feelings of restlessness, anxiety, despair, and even depression (26).
-However, different studies show the opposite results.
-The research conducted by Batubara and Nuralita (26) found no relationship between the level of disability and the level of depression in leprosy patients in Sicanang, Belawan, North Sumatra.
-In this research, the depression experienced by patients was determined by the patients' perception of themselves, the presence or absence of a partner, the age of the patients at diagnosis, and the patients' understanding of religious teachings.
+Due to the limitations experienced, individuals with disabilities face a decrease in activity and often encounter rejection from those around them when attempting to engage in social activities.
+This situation can lead to feelings of inferiority as a depression response to the experienced.
+Furthermore, the disabilities faced may result in physical disturbances such as pain, weakness, or changes in body temperature that trigger feelings of restlessness, anxiety, despair, and even depression.
+There is no relationship between the level of disability and the level of depression in leprosy patients in Sicanang, Belawan, North Sumatra.
+In this research, the depression experienced by patients was determined by the patients' perception of themselves, the presence or absence of a partner, the age of the patients at diagnosis, and the patients' understanding of religious teachings (26).